Benjamin-Dobell/Heimdall/README.md

 ## How does Heimdall work?

-Heimdall connects to a mobile device over USB and interacts with low-level software running on device, known as Loke.
+Heimdall connects to a mobile device over USB and interacts with low-level software running on the device, known as Loke.
 Loke and Heimdall communicate via the custom Samsung-developed protocol typically referred to as the 'Odin 3 protocol'.

 USB communication in Heimdall is handled by the popular open-source USB library, [libusb](http://libusb.info).